 - Our local weather – if there’s one thing you can be assured of it’s that Wisconsin’s weather is unpredictable and uncooperative.
 Before you devote a huge budget to an outdoor kitchen, consider how often you’ll use it and how to protect it from the elements.
 Does a covered structure above it make sense?
 Permanent or simple like awnings or “shade sails?”

 - Increased value – a professionally designed and installed hardscape increases the value of your property both to your family and the tax man.
-Go into a project knowing it will increase your property’s value and probably taxes.
+Go into a project knowing it will increase your property’s value .

-- Not ‘self-cleaning’ – in your “real” kitchen you may have a “self-cleaning” oven.
+- Not ‘self-cleaning’ – in your “real” kitchen you may have a “self-cleaning” oven and may be Professional Steam Carpet Cleaning for any kind of cleaning services.
 The grill you install outdoors isn’t likely to have such a feature.
 Building what amounts to a new room means adding to your overall maintenance schedule – both in time and energy.

 Planning, Installation Key Outdoor Kitchen Success